 It's a good idea to listen to the radio, watch TV or read newspapers every day to improve your German.
 You will be able to memorise new words and phrases more quickly this way.
 If you are open-minded and stay curious, you will progress very rapidly.

-Many students choose to attend a language course at their higher education institution, at a language school or at the .
+Many students choose to attend a language course at their higher education institution, at a language school or at the Goethe-Institut.
 These courses teach German systematically, but they may cost money.
-Alongside courses during the semester, the language centres of German higher education institutions also offer intensive courses during the recess period.
+Alongside courses during the , the language centres of German higher education institutions also offer intensive courses during the .

-Of course you can also continue to study on your own using textbooks, at the universities' language centres or online. has set up an online portal with audio and written texts.
+Of course you can also continue to study on your own using textbooks, at the universities' language centres or online.
+Deutsche Welle has set up an online portal with audio and written texts.
 The website of the Goethe-Institut has a language learning tool with interactive learning games, expert chats and a learning partner search.
-Other options cost money, for example the courses offered by the .
+Other options cost money, for example the courses offered by the Deutsch-Uni Online.

 If you want not only to improve your language skills but also to meet new people you should take part in a language tandem partnership.
 This means that two people with different native languages meet regularly to learn together.
 They take turns speaking in either language so that each tandem partner has the opportunity to practise.
 Or they go for a walk and learn more about the culture and mentality of their two countries by chatting with each other.
 And none of it costs anything.

-TIP: Organisations that arrange tandem partnerships include , the and the language centres of the higher education institutions.
+TIP: Organisations that arrange tandem partnerships include student services, the International Offices and the language centres of the higher education institutions.
 Many tandem partners also find each other online, for example on their higher education institution's website.